adenrashid/ReportIt/README.md

 ### Planning

-- In my planning stages, I wanted to focus on building a front end REACT application to strengthen my skills in React and javascript.
+- In my planning stages, I wanted to focus on building a front end React application to strengthen my skills in React and Javascript.
 - I also wanted to learn and implement a new API and decided on google maps as it is free and with many resources on how to use it.
 - Initial wireframing was based on a different app idea, then modified to suit ReportIt.
+- Coming up with a clear idea on how to use google maps api proved difficult. initially i wanted to make a whats open near me app listing everything that is open around user location. but realised this idea was quite broad. so decided to make a more practical and functional app of reporting accidents in user area.
+- Wanted to use axios, express, node.js however did not have time to implement a backend.

 ![whats open](/whats_open.png)